gt-crnch-rg/read-the-docs/docs/techfee/dash-spr-max-smartnic.rst

 What's Interesting About This Hardware?
 =======================================
 The Dash servers use Intel Sapphire Rapids Max along with PCI Express 5.0 to support SmartNIC accelerators.
+CRNCH RG has four dash nodes, `dash<1-4>`.

 Current Status
 ==============